spookysalsa/medermade.github.io/week-1/2-computer-setup/README.md

 Please go through these instructions even if you already set up your machine just to check you have everything.

+NOTE: These instructions assume you have a "clean" environment and don't have anything funky going on in your system.
+It should go smoothly if you have a clean system, but it may take significantly more time if you don't have a clean place to start from.
+Also, some of the commands will change the way your terminal/sublime look, so be prepared for that.
+You can always change it back. if you would prefer.

 - [Linux](linux-instructions.md)
 - [Mac](mac-instructions.md)
 - [Windows](windows-instructions.md)